 MEDICAL STUDY: SMARTPHONES CAN CAUSE BLINDNESS

-A new study reveals that people are going temporarily blind from using their smartphone in the dark.
+A new study reveals that people are going temporarily blind from using their smartphone in the dark, this could be seen as something simliar to who have experienced eye strain computer use.
 The good news is that I’m going to share some quick and easy tips to help save your eyes.

 The New England Journal of Medicine study follows reports of two different women making repeated visits to their doctor to try to find out recurring blindness happening in one eye.
 It turns out that test after test, the results baffled doctors.
 Suddenly an ah-ha moment leads doctors to notice the similarities of the patients.
 In each blindness case, the women were using their smartphone at night in bed in a certain way.